We're leaving the information below for your reference.

 In order to be on the crew you need to be able to arrive at the gathering by noon Thursday.
-Applications for the parking crew will open in January.

 NEW We are looking to offer unique workshops and talks of vital interest to the community that you cannot find other places.
-We'll release a separate call with more information and application soon.

 The gathering is at a private queer-owned retreat center under redwoods in a secluded valley approx. 2.5 hours north of San Francisco.
 Same place as last year.

 Your registration cost is the same regardless whether you sleep in a cabin bed, a tent, an RV, or your vehicle.
 You choose.